 Princeton University, NJ

-Elena Araoz (she/her/hers) is a director of theater, opera, and virtual performance.
-Her productions span BAM, McCarter, Cherry Lane, Barrington Stage, Audible, New York City Opera, Prague Shakespeare, New York Theatre Workshop Next Door, Bucharest International Theatre, People’s Light, Shakespeare Festival St, Louis, White Snake Projects, Mexico Beyond Mariachi, Glimmerglass Opera, Oregon Symphony, to large-scale performance events for PEN American, Cathedral of St. John the Divine.
-Anna Deavere Smith and Institute on the Arts and Civic Dialogue.
+Elena Araoz (she/her/hers) is a director of theater, opera, multimedia and virtual performance.
+Her productions span BAM, McCarter Theatre Center, Cherry Lane Theatre, Barrington Stage, New York City Opera, Prague Shakespeare, New York Theatre Workshop Next Door, Bucharest International Theatre, People’s Light, Shakespeare Festival St. Louis, White Snake Projects, Mexico Beyond Mariachi, Glimmerglass Opera, Oregon Symphony, Audible, to large-scale performance events for PEN American, Cathedral of St. John the Divine, Brooklyn Philharmonic, Anna Deavere Smith, and Institute on the Arts and Civic Dialogue.
 She is currently in development for three commercial musicals, one in collaboration with the Shubert Organization, and has been serving as dramaturg on Senator Bill Bradley’s solo performance and upcoming documentary film Rolling Along.
-Elena is the Producing Artistic Director of the Theater and Music Theater Season at Princeton University where she leads Innovations in Socially Distant Performance which studies the aesthetics, philosophies, and tools that are transforming the field.
+Elena is the Producing Artistic Director of the Theater and Music Theater Season at Princeton University where she also leads the research lab Innovations in Socially Distant Performance which studies the aesthetics, philosophies, and tools that are transforming the field.
 The New York Times dubbed ISDP’s artistic practice as “form-busting,” and their research is being archived by the Library of Congress.
 DL Resident 2015.
 She is a member of the Board of Directors of The Drama League.